Using Snowpark Python in Dataiku: basics#

 dataframe take

 • The toPandas() method converts the Snowpark DataFrame into a more aesthetically-pleasing Pandas DataFrame.
 Avoid using this method if the data is too large to fit in memory.
 Instead, leverage the to_pandas_batches() method.
-Alternatively, you can use a limit statement before retrieving the results as a Pandas DataFrame.
+Alternatively, we can use a limit statement before retrieving the results as a Pandas DataFrame.

 dataframe take

-Common operations#
+Common operations

 The following paragraphs illustrate a few examples of basic data manipulation using DataFrames:

-Selecting column(s)#
+Selecting column(s)

 Snowflake stores unquoted column names in uppercase.
 Be sure to use double quotes for case-sensitive column names.
 Using the select method returns a DataFrame: